aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 - Nested includes.
 Includes that include modules and submodules.

+- Works for all Fortran standards from F77 up to the latest.

 ## On modules and headaches

 Fortran submodules were introduced in the 2008 Fortran standard and